DavidRS91/musicRecommendations/README.md

 3. Navigate to the submission directory
 4. `$ npm install` to install all project dependencies
 4. `$ npm run start` to startup the server and seed it with music and users
-5. `$ npm run test` to send follow and listen requests to the server, as well as getting music recommendations for user a.
+5. in a new terminal window, `$ npm run test` to send follow and listen requests to the server, as well as get music recommendations for user a.

 **Note:** The server is re-seeded every time `$ npm run start` is executed.
 Running `npm run test` multiple times without restarting the server, will cause users to listen to songs multiple times.